ibm-cloud-docs/overview/services_region.md

 {{site.data.keyword.attribute-definition-list}}

-# IBM Cloud service and infrastructure availability across regions and data centers
+# {{site.data.keyword.cloud_notm}} service and infrastructure availability across regions and data centers
 {: #services_region}

-Discover IBM Cloud&reg; service and infrastructure availability across multizone regions (MZR), single-campus MZRs (SC-MZR), and data centers to optimize workload deployments near your customers.
+Discover {{site.data.keyword.cloud}} service and infrastructure availability across multizone regions (MZR), single-campus MZRs (SC-MZR), and data centers to optimize workload deployments near your customers.
 {: shortdesc}

-IBM Cloud&reg; makes it easier for you to implement, host, and scale services, infrastructure, and apps so you can focus on your application logic and application design.
-IBM Cloud's global network of locations provides three tiers of regions: [multizone regions](#x9774820){: term},[single-campus multizone regions](#x10127487){: term}, and [data centers](#x2439906){: term}.
+{{site.data.keyword.Bluemix}} makes it easier for you to implement, host, and scale services, infrastructure, and apps so you can focus on your application logic and application design. {{site.data.keyword.cloud_notm}}'s global network of locations provides three tiers of regions: [multizone regions](#x9774820){: term},[single-campus multizone regions](#x10127487){: term}, and [data centers](#x2439906){: term}.
 To achieve low application latency, deploy your apps in a region near your customers.
-For details about the available IBM Cloud regions and data centers for specific products, review the following sections.
+For details about the available {{site.data.keyword.cloud_notm}} regions and data centers for specific products, review the following sections.

 IBM provides SDKs and APIs for all services that are general availability.
 Check out the reference docs in the [API & SDK reference library](/docs?tab=api-docs).

-Not all services and infrastructure are available for purchase in every IBM Cloud location.
+Not all services and infrastructure are available for purchase in every {{site.data.keyword.Bluemix_notm}} location.

 ## Services
 {: #paas-services}

 Some services are available to purchase in a location, but that service's data might be hosted in a different location.
 The following table shows the services that are provided by IBM.
-For the full list of resources that are available, see the [catalog](https://cloud.ibm.com/catalog){: external} in the IBM Cloud console.
+For the full list of resources that are available, see the [catalog](https://cloud.ibm.com/catalog){: external} in the {{site.data.keyword.Bluemix_notm}} console.

 Services that are hosted globally create resources that operate across multiple locations.
-For example, with IBM Cloud Object Storage, you can choose to deploy data in a single data center, or even a combination of locations by selecting the endpoint where your application sends REST API requests.
+For example, with {{site.data.keyword.cos_full_notm}}, you can choose to deploy data in a single data center, or even a combination of locations by selecting the endpoint where your application sends REST API requests.
 For more information about the global network of locations, see [Locations for resource deployment](https://cloud.ibm.com/docs/overview?topic=overview-locations).